openedx/edx-platform/docs/course_authors/source/appendices/e.rst

 script.

 Accepted input types include ``<formulaequationinput />`` and ``<textline />``.
-However, the math display on textline uses a different parser and has different capabilities than the response type--this may lead to student confusion.
-For this reason, we strongly urge the use of formulaequationinput, and the examples below show its use.
+However, the math display on ``<textline math="1" />`` uses a different parser and has different capabilities than the response type--this may lead to student confusion.
+For this reason, we strongly urge using ``<formulaequationinput />`` only, and the examples below show its use.

 Sample Problem: